• Skip to primary navigation

 • Decoration: Top your cake with confectioner's sugar, royal icing, caramel sauce, red fruit coulis, flaked or slivered almonds, apricot jam, or candied lemon slices, or soak with rum-flavored sugar syrup.

-• Layer yogurt cake: Slice it into two layers horizontally and garnish it with your favorite cream or jam.
+• Layer the yogurt cake: Slice it horizontally into two layers and garnish with your favorite cream or jam.

 • Mini yogurt cakes: Instead of using a round cake pan or loaf pan, experiment by making muffin-style yogurt cakes.
 Just pour the batter halfway up into buttered muffin cavities, add one tablespoon of Nutella and chopped unsalted peanuts into each, then cover with the rest of the batter.
 Bake for 25 minutes.

 The yogurt cake tastes better the next day.
-A little waiting lets the cake be enriched with all the aromas of the ingredients.
+A little waiting lets the cake absorb all the aromas of the ingredients.

 To store the cake, wrap it in aluminum foil or plastic wrap or place it in an airtight container.
 Keep it for 1 to 2 days at room temperature and up to a week in a cool, dry place.

-Refrigerate yogurt cake immediately if it is made with frosting, cream, dairy, or egg-based toppings, and store it for a couple of days only.
+Refrigerate yogurt cake immediately if it is made with frosting, cream, dairy, or egg-based toppings, and store it for only a couple of days.

-To freeze, wrap the plain yogurt cake with plastic film or aluminum foil, or place it in a freezer-safe bag and freeze for up to 4 to 6 months.
+To freeze, wrap the plain yogurt cake in plastic wrap or aluminum foil, or place it in a freezer-safe bag, and freeze for up to 4 to 6 months.

-To defrost, bring the cake to the fridge overnight or the counter for a few hours.
+To defrost, refrigerate the cake overnight or leave it on the counter for a few hours.

 Baking pan for making gâteau au yaourt